Applied Metaphors: Learning TRIZ, Complexity, Data/Stats/ML using Metaphors

 Ridge Plots

 Sometimes we may wish to show the distribution/density of a Quant variable, against several levels of a Qual variable.
 For instance, the prices of different items of furniture, based on the furniture “style” variable.
 Or the sales of a particular line of products, across different shops or cities.
 We did this with both histograms and densities, by colouring based on a Qual variable, and by facetting using a Qual variable.
-There is a third way, using what is called a ridge plot. ggformula support this plot by importing/depending upon the ggridges package; however, ggplot itself appears to not have this capability.
+There is a third way, using what is called a ridge plot. ggformula support this plot by importing/depending upon the ggridges package. ggridges provides direct support for ridge plots, and can be used as an extension to ggplot2 and ggformula.

 • Using ggformula